VincentTTon/ROS2-YDLiDAR-SLAM-RP4-/README.md

 The laptop portion can be found here:

-The YDLiDAR workspace is missing however, it was created using this [https://github.com/VincentTTon/YDLidar-X4-Ubuntu-22.04](guide)
+The YDLiDAR workspace is missing however, it was created using this guide [https://github.com/VincentTTon/YDLidar-X4-Ubuntu-22.04](url)